irudayambics/works/PRPs/04-reminders-notifications.md

   - Optional override; must use same enum as `defaultLeadMinutes`.
   - Friendly message: `"Reminder window is not supported."`
 - scheduledAt:
-  - Optional ISO timestamp; when provided it must be future-dated relative to `nowSg()`.
+  - Optional ISO timestamp; when provided it must not be in the past relative to `nowSg()`.
   - Friendly message: `"Scheduled time must be in the future."`

 ### Timezone Handling